From my bookshelf- The Four by Scott Galloway

 Scott has been dexterous in carving out the 5th players

-who can pitch in while preserving our life and our soul.
+who can pitch in while preserving our lives and souls.
 Who are they?
 Click on

 Amazon , buy it and read it for yourself.